gpstar81/GPStar-proton-pack/OPERATION.md

 - When the ribbon cable is disconnected it will activate the alarm mode and degrade the Cyclotron spin.
 - The Proton Pack can run without a wand, though it can only be activated via the switch under the Ion Arm.
 - Vibration switch in the Cyclotron switch plate enables or disables the vibration motors for both the Proton Pack and Neutrona Wand.
-- 1984/Afterlife year switch in the Cyclotron switch plate changes the Proton Pack and Neutrona Wand from 1984 to Afterlife modes.
+- Theme toggle in the Cyclotron switch plate changes the Proton Pack and Neutrona Wand modes between 1984, 1989, Afterlife, and Frozen Empire.
 - The Proton Pack vibrates only while firing.
 This can be changed to vibrate at all times or entirely disabled.
 Vibration can be enabled or disabled by the vibration toggle switch in the Proton Pack.
 Vibration settings can be toggled via the Neutrona Wand menu system or the advanced user configuration settings.
 - The Neutrona Wand vibrates only while firing.
 This can be changed to vibrate at all times or entirely disabled.
 Vibration can enabled or disabled by the vibration toggle switch in the Proton Pack.
 Vibration settings can be toggled via the wand menu system or the advanced user configuration settings.
 - Single (centered) LED per Cyclotron lens for 1984/1989 modes by default.